home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### P1 (DSMR)

-A smart meter monitor for single or multiphase P1 and gas usage monitoring with the P1 running firmware v4.x, v3.x or v2.x.
+A P1 smart meter monitor for the single- or multi-phase grid power connection to your home including gas usage monitoring.
+Running firmware v4.x, v3.x or v2.x.

 ### Stretch (end-of-sale)

-For legacy power switches, such as the Circles or Stealths, with v3.x or v2.x Stretch firmware.
+For controlling and monitoring legacy power switches, such as the Circles or Stealths, with v3.x or v2.x Stretch firmware.

 ### Unsupported devices